 - Swim in the clear waters at Manning Falls

 - Visit the fascinating Mowanjum Aboriginal Art and Cultural Centre

 - Take a tour of the Cygnet Bay Pearl Farm

-- Enjoy morning tea at the Beagle Bay Aboriginal Community
+- Visit the Beagle Bay Aboriginal Community

 - Take a scenic boat trip to Paradise Point through the Buccaneer Archipelago

 - Enjoy a low-level seaplane flight and water landing